 Depreciation Worse than Cars

 New cars depreciate a few thousand dollars the moment you drive them off the lot.
 That doesn’t prevent me from buying brand new cars.
-I tend to keep them for 10 years and it balances out.
+I tend to keep them for ten years, and it balances out.

 Depreciation on household items is much worse on a percentage basis.

-The auger is still in my basement taking up space until the next clog I fail to break.
-The moment I used it, the value dropped to a $5 yard sale item.
-On a good day.
-Immediate 80% depreciation.
+The auger is still in my basement, taking up space until the next clog I fail to break.
+The moment I used it, the value dropped to a $5 yard sale item — on a good day.
+That’s 80% immediate depreciation.
 At least.

-The better fix was to not use the disposal in the first place and buy this thingamajig to prevent the clog.
+The better choice was to not use the disposal in the first place and buy this thingamajig to prevent the clog.
 Much cheaper.

 I had an original Late Night with David Letterman (not the more common Late Show) t-shirt that my Mom bought me in New York.
-Since the original show was off the air for so long, I thought I could get some money for it.
-Maybe I could have, but not more than $20 or so if I was lucky.
-Wasn’t worth the time and effort to convert it to cash.
-So it sat in my drawer for years along side a pre-Dookie Greenday t-shirt.
+Since the original show was off the air for so long, I thought I could sell it for money.

-I should add, both were two sizes too big for me.
-Because 1993.
+I should add, all three were two sizes too big for me — because 1993.
 So they were worthless to me otherwise.